Which are the best PEMF Machines?

 Don’t even go near a high-intensity machine if you think you’re starting to become emf-sensitive!
 You really don’t want it to get worse (sometimes permanently)!
 Early-stage symptoms include broken sleep, constant anxiety, chronic fatigue, regular brain fog, forgetfulness, daily headaches, prickly skin, dizziness or heart arrhythmias.
 In the later stages, the individual may only feel comfortable living in a rural location, with very little exposure to wi-fi, mobiles and other wireless technologies, even an off-grid house without any mains electricity.

 Even those who cope well with peak levels on the low-intensity systems find they can be too much for daily use.
 We regularly get a few clients who ignore our advice and crank up our systems to their maximum, twice a day.
 Those that tolerate this feel great at first.
-Like a daily amphetamine user, they get an artificial burst of energy and an (addictive) high.
+Like daily amphetamine use, they get an artificial burst of energy and an (addictive) high.
 Until they feel hyper-reactive and stressed-out a few months later and call us for advice.

 Consider what this means.
 The essence of health and well being lies in balance and homeostasis.
 Any truly effective therapy should improve your stress levels and stress response.